First of all, apologies for occupying yet more of the internet with Lionel Messi v Cristiano Ronaldo content.

 And just like that, Ronaldo’s legacy was bolstered by virtue of a major international trophy.

-Of course there are other factors at work but Eder and Higuain’s contrasting fortunes in front of goal have undoubtedly shaped many people’s opinions on the dynamic between Messi and Ronaldo.
+There are other factors to consider, but Eder and Higuain’s contrasting fortunes in front of goal have undoubtedly shaped many people’s opinions of the dynamic between Messi and Ronaldo.

 In a not too different reality, Messi is a World Cup winner with two Copa America medals to boot.